Kelvintrc/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 2. strncpy - Prototype: char *_strncpy(char *dest, char *src, int n) function, copies a string.
 3. strcmp - compares two strings using Prototype: int _strcmp(char *s1, char *s2)
 4. I am a kind of paranoid in reverse.
 I suspect people of plotting to make me happy - Prototype: void reverse_array(int *a, int n) reverses the content of an array of integers. where n is the number of elements of the array.
+5. Always look up - Prototype: char *string_toupper(char *) changes all lowercase letters of a string to uppercase.